Du (company): Senior management

 From 2006 to 2019, Osman Sultan served as the chief executive officer (CEO).
 In June 2021, Fahad Al Hassawi, EITC's former acting CEO, was entrusted by the EITC board to steer the organization's transformation agenda in the capacity of CEO.
-Prior to 2019 the Executive Vice President of Brand and Communications was Hala Badri, who oversaw innovative use of Twitter as part of du's complaints procedures.

 Criticism

 The UAE telecom market is highly restricted, with both major players being largely government owned.
 There is little real competition, with the choice of provider generally determined by geographic location. du typically has a monopoly on freezones, while Etisalat has a monopoly in other specific areas.